January 27, 2016

 Key Motivations for Transitioning from GitHub to Bitbucket for Business Use

-As a first-time user, I didn’t notice that much difference from GitHub (other than the user interface).
-I was able to browse my code, see my commits, clone, push and pull my repositories just as I did on GitHub.
-So why move from our beloved GitHub over to Bitbucket?
-While we could give you an extensive list of why we chose to host with Bitbucket, here are a few of our key reasons:
+As a first-time user, I didn’t notice much difference from GitHub (other than the user interface).
+I could browse my code, see my commits, clone, push and pull my repositories just as I did on GitHub.
+So why move from GitHub to Bitbucket?
+While we could provide an extensive list of reasons we chose Bitbucket, here are our key motivations:

 Unlimited Private Repositories for Growing Companies